abartov/hebrew/README.md

 hebrew
 ======

-A Ruby gem with some useful code to identify, transcode, and manipulate Hebrew text
+A Ruby gem with some useful code to identify, transcode, and manipulate Hebrew text.
+Currently all code is exposed via additional methods in the String class.

 See RDoc documentation.